JazzMaster/LazGFX/SDL code/old bgi/README.md

 **You will probably need to recompile these units.**

 type: 'fpc lazgfx.pas'
-It wil lexit cleanly unless I broke something.
+It will exit cleanly -unless I broke something.

-THEN go and write an application based on "this" code.
+-THEN go and write an application based on "this" code.

-I will work the SDL issues out- so everything works.
+The CRUX of the BITCH of the problem is that "Graphics contexts" are not passed between subroutines.
+Once you fix this- the application now has the handles--and subroutines--to do what you need the app to do.

+SDL: You cant render (or take input) on a different thread than the one you started with.
+BULLSHIT.

 #### COPYLEFT